briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 with this chapter.
 For purposes of this chapter, "bingo supplies" are not to be considered equipment used to conduct a bingo game.

-27. _(aa)_ “Instant bingo" means a form of bingo that shall use folded or banded tickets or paper cards with perforated break-open tabs, a face of which is covered or otherwise hidden from view to conceal a number, letter, or symbol, or set of numbers, letters, or symbols, some of which have been designated in advance as prize winners, and may also include games in which some winners are determined by the random selection of one or more bingo numbers by the use of a seal card or bingo blower.
-In all “instant bingo” the prize amount and structure shall be predetermined.
+27. _(aa)_ "Instant bingo" means a form of bingo that shall use folded or banded tickets or paper cards with perforated break-open tabs, a face of which is covered or otherwise hidden from view to conceal a number, letter, or symbol, or set of numbers, letters, or symbols, some of which have been designated in advance as prize winners, and may also include games in which some winners are determined by the random selection of one or more bingo numbers by the use of a seal card or bingo blower.
+In all "instant bingo" the prize amount and structure shall be predetermined.
 "Instant bingo" does not include any device that is activated by the insertion of a coin, currency, token, or an equivalent, and that contains as one of its components a video display monitor that is capable of displaying numbers, letters, symbols, or characters in winning or losing combinations.

-28. _(bb)_ “Seal card" means a form of instant bingo that uses instant bingo tickets in conjunction with a board or placard that contains one or more seals that, when removed or opened, reveal predesignated winning numbers, letters, or symbols.
+28. _(bb)_ "Seal card" means a form of instant bingo that uses instant bingo tickets in conjunction with a board or placard that contains one or more seals that, when removed or opened, reveal predesignated winning numbers, letters, or symbols.

-29. _(cc)_ “Raffle" means a form of bingo in which the one or more prizes are won by one or more persons who have purchased a raffle ticket.
+29. _(cc)_ "Raffle" means a form of bingo in which the one or more prizes are won by one or more persons who have purchased a raffle ticket.
 The one or more winners of the raffle are determined by drawing a ticket stub or other detachable section from a receptacle containing ticket stubs or detachable sections corresponding to all tickets sold for the raffle.
-“Raffle” does not include the drawing of a ticket stub or other detachable section of a ticket purchased to attend a professional sporting event if both of the following
+"Raffle" does not include the drawing of a ticket stub or other detachable section of a ticket purchased to attend a professional sporting event if both of the following
 apply: